The Islands’ Largest Shopping Attraction

 To link-up with Hilo Hattie’s online merchandise catalog, scroll to the bottom of this article and click on the banner.

 Each Hilo Hattie store provides a one-stop shopping adventure for Hawaiiana enthusiasts.
 In addition to the company’s wide range of aloha shirts, muumuu, beachwear, resort apparel, and accessories, Hilo Hattie also has Hawaiian candies, music CDs, books, and gift items.

 Hilo Hattie first opened its doors in 1963 with a shop located between Lihue and Kapaa on the island of Kauai.
 The store is named for Clarissa Haili, the popular entertainer who used the stage name Hilo Hattie throughout the 1950s and ’60s.
 Haili endeared herself to millions of adoring fans with her comic hula style and such tunes as Princess Pupule Has Plenty Papayasand When Hilo Hattie Does the Hula Bop.Haili passed away in 1979.

-The company’s flagship store is in Honolulu (700 North Nimitz Highway).
-Opened in 1983, the facility includes a $7-million, 80,000-square-foot showroom, manufacturing center and warehouse.
+The Nimitz store closed sadly on October 26th, 2015.
+It was the company’s flagship store is in Honolulu (700 North Nimitz Highway).
+Opened in 1983, the facility includes a $7-million, 80,000-square-foot showroom, manufacturing center, and warehouse.
 Free trolley service from Waikiki to the store is available daily, with pickups every 20 minutes.
-The trolley ride includes optional connections or drop-offs to other retail destinations such as Dole Cannery, Aloha Tower Marketplace and Ala Moana Center.
+The trolley ride includes optional connections or drop-offs to other retail destinations such as Dole Cannery, Aloha Tower Marketplace, and Ala Moana Center.